End of Singapore's gay sex ban a 'small step' for some LGBT couples

 Around 30 countries worldwide have legalised same sex marriage, with Taiwan the only place in Asia to do so.

-(Reporting by Chen Lin in Singapore; Editing by John Geddie and Philippa Fletcher)
+(Reporting by Chen Lin in Singapore; additional reporting by Travis Teo; Editing by John Geddie and Philippa Fletcher)

 ((Lin.Chen@tr.com; Twitter @chenlin_sg;))